hartwigmedical/actin/molecular/README.md

 haplotype | 1* HOM | Haplotypes found for the gene
 haplotypeFunction | Function impact of corresponding haplotype

+N wild-type genes (optional)

+If the molecular experiment was not suitable to call wild-type genes this list can be omitted.

 N actin trial evidences (with a single configured source name)

 Field | Example Value | Details